|

 albeit a long way to walk to the shower block.

-Despite having a prolonged sarnie break, and a minor calamity when we discovered the washing
+Despite having a prolonged sarnie break, and

-up liquid had leaked and had gone everywhere, we had camp all set up by mid
+gone everywhere, we had camp all set up by mid afternoon.
+I’m rather

-afternoon.
-I’m rather impressed with my new tent, even if I had got the
+impressed with my new tent, even if I had got the groundsheet in the wrong

-groundsheet in the wrong way round.
-If nothing else, I’ll know better next
+way round.
+If nothing else, I’ll know better next time.

 We met up with old friends, we had a crafty